“A wonderful debut!”

 I loved this story and feel that anyone would love the book.
 I highly recommend that you read it and promise you will not be disappointed.
 Kudos, Ms. Ruesch. ” ~ Brenda Talley, The Romance Studio

 “Who doesn’t love a great historical romance?
 Dukes, Ladies, beautiful dresses, fancy balls… Sigh, I know I do.
 Ms. Ruesch has a knack for writing historicals.
 She paints a beautiful picture of the era.
 We’ve got infidelity, premarital sex, secret babies…it’s a dream come true for scandal hungry London, and the actions of each character is frustratingly believable.
 I’m now going to look up the other books in the series.
 I’d love to hear Blythe’s brother’s story.
-A sweet romance, I recommend .”
+A sweet romance, I recommend #Something About Her.”
 FANTASTIC/STAYS ON SHELF RATING ~ Jade Ryan, Writers and Readers of Distinctive Fiction

 “Engaging characters and a hint of intrigue lead to an interesting novel.
 The plot is not a new one, but the evolution and emotion inherent in each character makes for a rich, well-presented tale.
 A moderate pace and strong secondary characters make the story enjoyable.” ~ Keitha Hart, RT Book Reviews